simap/MicDelta/MicDelta report.md

 The STM32CubeIDE generated code is modified as little as possible, with most of the application bootstrapping done in `app.c`.
 Likewise `app.h` has various configurable settings.

 Where possible HAL and LL drivers and constants are used, and direct modification of registers is avoided unless necessary.

+Where possible CMSIS DSP library functions are used, and benefit from this MCU's DSP / SIMD instructions.

 The console from [Elecia White's reusable repo](https://github.com/eleciawhite/reusable) was used with minor modification.
 It is in the public domain via the [unlicense](https://unlicense.org/) license.